yugabyte/yugabyte-db/docs/content/preview/explore/indexes-constraints/secondary-indexes-with-jsonb-ycql.md

 ## Covering index and Partial index with JSONB column

-You can also create a covering index and partial index with a JSONB column.
+You can also create covering and partial indexes with a JSONB column.

 ### Covering index